English for Academic Purposes (EAP) Information for International Teaching Assistants

 The University of Wisconsin–Milwaukee International Teaching Assistant Assessment (MITAA) is a requirement for some international teaching assistants who are non-native speakers of English and who will be assigned classroom duties as part of a graduate teaching assistantship.

-The English as a Second Language (ESL) Programs Office has established the MITAA as the tool for assessing spoken English proficiency of international teaching assistants.
+The English Language Academy (ELA) Office has established the MITAA as the tool for assessing spoken English proficiency of international teaching assistants.
 The MITAA evaluates English language proficiency for the classroom.
-The assessment is administered by the Office of ESL Programs in Curtin Hall, Room 672 (tel: +1 (414) 229-5757; e-mail: firstname.lastname@example.org).
+The assessment is administered by the Office of ELA Programs in Curtin Hall, Room 672 (tel: +1 (414) 229-5757; e-mail: firstname.lastname@example.org).